Expensify/App/tests/e2e/README.md

 2. Make sure Fastlane was initialized by running `bundle install`

 3. Run the tests with `npm run test:e2e`.
+  > 💡 Tip: To run the tests locally faster, and you are only making changes to JS, it's recommended to
+    build the app once with `npm run android-build-e2e` and from then on run the tests with `npm run test:e2e -- --buildMode js-only`.
+This will only rebuild the JS code, and not the whole native app!

 Ideally you want to run these tests on your branch before you want to merge your new feature to `main`.